billbuchanan/appliedcrypto/unit00_introduction/README.md

 </tr>
 </table>

-Any questions, contact us on Slack?
+Any questions, contact us on Teams?